The Laplace transform of a function defined on is defined as an integral transform of a function to a function of a complex variable .

 Limit properties

-The initial value property states:
+The initial value theorem states:

 and is valid if the limits exist and is a proper rational function (or equivalently continuous at 0).

-The final value property states:
+The final value theorem states:

 which is valid when the poles of are in the left half-plane.